 Green Aesops This is a relatively common one that people really hate, so I probably wont go into too much detail.
 Yes, we get it, the world is filthy and it needs to be cleaned...
 I think almost everyone gets it by now.
 Negative bonus points added if the trope contains misanthropic undertones (I'm looking at you, Avatar.)
 Freaky Friday Plot (Aka Body Swap plot) This one on the other hand everyone seems to love... me?
 I've always hated this plot device.
 It's the same damn plot every time.
 Two people who have differing personalities and views somehow end up swapping bodies, be it through a error in a science experiment, or a magical curse.
-HILARIOUS Hi-jinx ensue as the characters, now having switched their bodies, try to do the things the other does and screws things up in a wacky way, while others around them wonder what's going on with their friends.
-It all ends with the characters getting back into their own bodies, and and then have a newfound respect for one another.
+HILARIOUS Hi-jinx ensue as the characters, now having switched their bodies, try to do the things the other does and screws things up in a wacky way while others around them wonder what's going on with their friends.
+It all ends with the characters getting back into their own bodies, and and then have a new found respect for one another.
 The end.
 It's probably funny the first few times you see it, but after a while, it's just kind of obnoxious seeing it in every show in existence has a plot like this, and it always turns out the same in the end.
 I really wish this trope would die off.
 Believe in yourself!
-Those three words have become one of my most hated morals ever made.
+(Couldn't find the name for this trope) Those three words have become one of my most hated morals ever made.
 Like the body swap plot device, almost every show ever made has to have some moral pertaining to this, and it's gotten really annoying.
 Yes, it's a good message but after having characters say this 100 times on TV, it's hard for me to take it seriously even in real life.
 Every time I hear those three little words I cringe violently.
 Not to mention, just because one believes in themselves doesn't mean they're always going to succeed.
-Yes, you're probably going to better chances at being successful if you feel good about yourself, but the the way movie and show writers go about it, they always make it seem like belief in oneself will help you win everything in life.
-I'm sorry if I'm sounding like a cynical ass, but I've just seen and heard those words so much, I just wanna punch the TV every time I hear those hamfisted words.
+Yes, you're probably going to have better chances at being successful if you feel good about yourself, but the the way movie and show writers go about it, they always make it seem like belief in oneself will help you win everything in life.
+I'm sorry if I'm sounding like a cynical ass, but I've just seen and heard this saying so much, I just wanna punch the TV every time I hear those hamfisted words.
 Adults are useless This one seems kinda insulting to adults.
 Most often in cartoons where the kids are the heroes, the kids will often take matters into their own hands, no matter how dangerous or scary the situation is, without telling an adult.
-Though if during one of the few times where, if the said kid does let an adult know, sometimes even clearly terrified and wanting help, the adults will laugh it off or tell them that it was just their imagination...
+Though if one of the few times where if the said kid does let an adult know, sometimes even clearly terrified and wanting help, the adults will laugh it off or tell them that it was just their imagination...
 Going off of what someone else said about shows telling kids that keeping secrets from your parents is an okay thing to do, this trope also implies that adults wont do anything to help, seeing as how adults think everything kids say are lies.
 Eh, I dunno, maybe I'm just looking too deep into this... but it does really bug me when kids shows/movies do this, especially the latter example.
 Though I might make exceptions to this trope if the said kid is a well known liar or has a big imagination.